DarylGraves/darylgraves.github.io/_posts/2024-07-21-SendingDiscordMessagesFromPowerShell.md

 - The remaining lines will print back to your terminal if your message was successfully accepted by Discord or if it was rejected.

 ## Use Cases
 This can be used for a variety of scheduled task or cron jobs.
-As an example, I have an Active Directory domain for testing which runs on the default 180 day trial license.
-As I use it infrequently I sometimes forget to re-arm the license in tme so I am using the below version of the script to remind me when I have less than a month remaining on my trial:
+As an example, I have an Active Directory domain which I use to test concepts and this runs with a 180 day trial license.
+Since it is used infrequently I sometimes forget to re-arm the license in time so I am using the below to remind me when I have less than a month remaining on the trial:

 ```powershell
 # Get the days remaining of the license